superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

         }
     }

-If the PHPCR persistence backend is enabled it will register the following services in the container:
+If the PHPCR persistence backend is enabled, it will register the following services in the container:

 +-----------------------------+----------------------------------------------------------------------+
 | Service ID                  | Class name                                                           |